duderstadt-lab/mars-docs/tutorials/Scripting/advanced-groovy-scripting.md

 This advanced groovy scripting tutorial builds on the information discussed in the [introduction to groovy scripting](https://duderstadt-lab.github.io/mars-docs/tutorials/scripting/introduction-to-groovy-scripting/) tutorial.
 For an explanation on how to run a script, script components, and some background information about main functions used during scripting the reader is referred to that tutorial.

-To follow along with this tutorial open the 'TestVideo_archive.yama' archive in **Mars** that was created in the [Let's Make a MoleculeArchive](https://duderstadt-lab.github.io/mars-docs/tutorials/workingwithmars/create-a-Molecule-Archive/) tutorial.
+To follow along with this tutorial open the 'TestVideo_archive.yama' archive in **Mars** that was created in the [Let's Make a Molecule Archive](https://duderstadt-lab.github.io/mars-docs/tutorials/workingwithmars/create-a-Molecule-Archive/) tutorial.
 Alternatively, download this archive from the [mars tutorials repository](https://github.com/duderstadt-lab/mars-tutorials/tree/master/Tutorial_files).

 These calculations can also be done in a Jupyter notebook with Python.
 This notebook is provided in the [mars tutorials repository](https://github.com/duderstadt-lab/mars-tutorials/blob/master/Tutorial_files/Groovy%20tutorial%20calculations%20in%20Python.ipynb).

 ### 1. Filtering with 'has' functions - Calculate the dist_y_var with respect to tag category
 In the [introduction to groovy scripting](https://duderstadt-lab.github.io/mars-docs/tutorials/scripting/introduction-to-groovy-scripting/) tutorial the distance travelled by each molecule in the y direction (dist_y) was calculated (section 5.1).
 Subsequently, the sample variance on the collection of obtained values was calculated (section 5.2).
-Since the data in the MoleculeArchive consists of molecules showing no activity (not tagged) as well as active molecules (tagged 'Active') and thus large differences in the dist_y values are observed, also the calculated sample variance was very high.
+Since the data in the Molecule Archive consists of molecules showing no activity (not tagged) as well as active molecules (tagged 'Active') and thus large differences in the dist_y values are observed, also the calculated sample variance was very high.
 To get a better understanding of the variance on the dist_y parameter the variance should be calculated with respect to both categories instead yielding a variance for the tagged molecules (dist_y_active_var) as well as the untagged molecules (dist_y_unactive_var).

 To do so, the script discussed in section 5.2 of the [introduction to groovy scripting](https://duderstadt-lab.github.io/mars-docs/tutorials/scripting/introduction-to-groovy-scripting/) tutorial should be adjusted to hold a filtering step to discriminate between tagged and non-tagged molecules.
 For this purpose the 'hasTag()' function will be employed.
 In the script below in the first loop the 'dist_y' is calculated and assigned.
 This step can be skipped in case these values are already assigned after following the steps in the introductory tutorial.